Virginia Tech® home

 • Serve as chair of the Executive Committee.

-• Coordinate the selection process for the major teaching awards: place dossiers of candidates to be considered for the Alumni Teaching Awards on reserve for review by the Academy's selection committee; coordinate selection times for Wine, Sporn, and Alumni Teaching Award winners; preside over Alumni Teaching Award selection; invite Alumni, Wine, and Sporn Award winners to join Academy; notify Provost's Office and Alumni office of winners of Alumni Teaching Awards; have Certificates of Teaching Excellence penned; secure Academy plaques for winners of all major teaching awards; present awards at an appropriate University event.
+• Coordinate the selection process for the major teaching awards: make dossiers of candidates to be considered for the Alumni Teaching Awards available for review by the Academy's selection committee; preside over Alumni Teaching Award selection; invite Alumni, Wine, and Sporn Award winners to join the Academy; notify the University Development office and appropriate Deans of winners of teaching awards.

 Chair Elect: The Chair Elect is elected at the Spring meeting of the Academy and serves for one year.
 The Chair Elect becomes the Chair at the end of one year's service.
 The duties of the Chair Elect are as follows: